NemanjaTomic57/journal-app/README.md

 ## 🗂️ Kanban Board

 - Create and manage tasks
+- Drag and drop tasks to change status
 - Track to-do items with email reminders
 - Columns: Backlog, To-Do, In Progress, Done
-- Task details include:
-  - Title & description
-  - Priority & status
-  - Due date & tags
-  - Effort estimate & dependencies
-  - Attachments (e.g. PDF, Images, or Spreadsheets)